openharmony/resourceschedule_memmgr/README.md

 The part of *Memory Manager* belongs to the subsystem named *Resource Schedule Subsystem*.

-In order to ensure the memory supply, it will reclaim the memory of some process or even kill these process in a certain order named *Reclaim Priority*.
+In order to ensure the memory supply, it will reclaim the memory of some processes or even kill these processes in a certain order named *Reclaim Priority*.
 The calculation and update of *Reclaim Priority* is triggered by the state changes of the applications in the system.

 ##  Directory Structure<a name="section_catalogue"></a>